fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 ### Editors and operating systems

-Finally, another thing that has changed (and that caused us some pain in the second iteration) is that people increasingly use F# on Mac and Linux using [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/)
+Finally, another thing that has changed (and that caused us some pain in the second iteration) is that the attendees increasingly use F# on Mac and Linux using [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/)
 (formerly Xamarin Studio), [Ionide](http://ionide.io/) in VS Code or in Atom or even emacs with the F# mode.
 We now adapted the course to be fully cross-platform and only use libraries that work equally well on Windows, Mac and Linux.
 In the early days, this was still hard, but nowadays,